 Understanding the connection is important.
 When we have an administration that is co-opted by industry, wild horses get hit.
 When we have an environmental minded administration, wild horses get overlooked in favor of big environmental concerns.
 Wild horses get relegated to the concerns of an “animal welfare, domestic animal” organization agenda and the fact that they are a public lands resource that needs protection, literally, gets lost.

-Wild horses are part of public lands.
+Wild horses (and burros) are part of public lands.
 The lack of actual management planning to preserve and protect them and their habitat lies at the foundation of a program that has turned into a fiscal blackhole with no responsibility to the broad public interest, just placating local politics.

 The conflict between those that exploit public resources for profit and those trying to preserve wild places in the US goes back over 100 years.